Nr44suessauer/nr44suessauer.github.io/_posts/2025-1-10-ProXmoX-Quickstart.md

 Additionally, you will need the Proxmox VE ISO file.
 You can download it from the [Proxmox website](https://www.proxmox.com/de/downloads).
 Once you have the ISO file, you can use balenaEtcher to create a bootable USB stick with the Proxmox VE installer.

+**BIOS** \
+To access the BIOS, restart your computer and press the designated key (often Del, F2, or F12) when prompted.
+In the BIOS, locate the boot priority settings and move the USB device to the top.
+Save the changes, then reboot with the USB drive inserted.
+The system should now load data from the USB, allowing you to install operating systems or run live environments quickly.

+Then install ProXmoX, and you can leave the default settings unchanged.

 ### **First Login**

 ![ProXmoX Port](https://github.com/Nr44suessauer/nr44suessauer.github.io/blob/main/assets/img/ProXmoX/port.png?raw=true){: style="width: 80%;" }